SirajRafique/The-Language-Hub/README.md

 I couldn't upload a hero image succesfully - the image was to big and wouldn't fit on the page.
 I tried changing the code, height, width, position etc, nothing would work.
 I then did some research and found out from the image properties that the pixels were to large and I had to compress the image.
 I found pixabay useful for this because it enables you to enter the image size.
 I uploaded the image, entered a height and width and it seemed to work.
 I still don't feel confident uploading pictures but with practice i should get better.

+Still having trouble with pictures - testimnial section was an issue sorting out (see footer bug image)

+When creating a link for the find your course button the text was highlighted blue - found out that i already had a class named active so i had to rename the class add to css and style.

 ### Deployment
 --------------